scikit-hep/awkward/docs-src/how-to-create-arraybuilder.md

 builder
 ```

 Often, you'll know the exact depth of nesting you want.
-The Python `with` statement can be used to restrict the generality (nd free you from having to remember to `end` what you `begin`).
+The Python `with` statement can be used to restrict the generality (and free you from having to remember to `end` what you `begin`).

 ```{code-cell}
 builder = ak.ArrayBuilder()